Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 The momentum-space metric exhibits non-analytic terms starting at ${\cal O}(G^3)$.
 In this section, we discuss the contributions to the NP scalars of the terms that, in the on-shell limit, yield the IR divergences of S-matrix elements~\cite{Weinberg:1965nx}.\footnote{ Note that the waveform has another infrared divergence that is not regulated by taking the external graviton off-shell.
 This infrared divergence is related to how the time to closest approach of two separated bodies is logarithmically divergent as a function of initial separation in four dimensions \cite{Caron-Huot:2023vxl}.
 We regulate this other infrared divergence using dimensional regularization; it can also be regularized by taking the external matter particles off shell.}

-To begin, let us recall that since the integrands of final-state graviton one-point function and of the corresponding scattering amplitudes are rational functions.
-The only difference between them are proportional to integer powers of the squared graviton momentum, $k^2$, or to $\varepsilon_{\mu\nu}(k) k^\nu$.
-We chose the tensor factor in Eqs.~\eqref{eq:momentumspaceexpress} and \eqref{eq:projector} so that it is proportional to $k^2$ when contracted with the graviton momentum.
-Moreover, any terms linear in $k^\mu$ that survive after contraction drop out when evaluating the Weyl tensor and the NP scalars.
-Thus, the difference between the contribution of the integrands of the amplitude and graviton one-point function to Eqs.~\eqref{eq:momentumspaceexpress} and \eqref{eq:projector} is effectively an analytic function of $k^2$.
-While, upon integration, these terms may contain non-analytic parts, the $k^2$ multiplicative factor guarantees that they cannot contribute to the same power of $1/\r$ as the non-analytic terms that arise from integrating the on-shell integrand \emph{without imposing on-shellness for the outgoing graviton.} The relevant terms were constructed explicitly in Sec.~\ref{sec:offshellgravitonregularization} at ${\cal O}(G^3)$, see Eq.~\eqref{eq:infrared_divergences}.
-The non-analytic terms were also connected to all orders in Newton's constant to the dimensional regulator dependence of Weinberg's classic result.
+We recall that the non-analytic terms can be constructed via the mapping identified in Sec.~\ref{sec:offshellgravitonregularization} at ${\cal O}(G^3)$, see Eq.~\eqref{eq:infrared_divergences}.
+In general, this mapping does not fully reconstruct the momentum-space metric.
+Indeed, the on-shell one-point function misses terms proportional to integer powers of the squared graviton momentum, $k^2$, and to $\varepsilon_{\mu\nu}(k) k^\nu$.
+The tensor factor in Eqs.~\eqref{eq:momentumspaceexpress}~and~\eqref{eq:projector} remedies the situation, producing a result proportional to $k^2$ when contracted with the graviton momentum.
+Moreover, any terms linear in $k^\mu$ that survive after this contraction drop out when evaluating the Weyl tensor and the NP scalars.
+Last, upon integration, these terms may contain non-analytic parts, but the $k^2$ factor brings an extra suppression in powers of $1/\r$ with respect to the non-analytic terms that arise from the on-shell mapping.